 Saturday, March 14

-Police responded to the 900 block of Gilman Street at 1:15 a.m. and arrested Jack Moore, 20, Jackson Achorn, 20, and Devin Schorger, 19, on suspicion of felony battery causing serious bodily injury.
+Police responded to the 900 block of Gilman Street at 1:15 a.m. and arrested two 20-year-olds and a 19-year-old on suspicion of felony battery causing serious bodily injury.
 They are no longer in custody but are scheduled for a pre-trial hearing April 22 at Wiley Manuel.
+(Update, April 25, 2018: Their names were removed from this story when Berkeleyside learned the charges were dismissed.)

 Someone reportedly brandished a weapon at 11:48 a.m. in the 500 block of Arlington Avenue.